If like me you’re tired of being bombarded with ads each time you open a new tab, it’s time to switch to Brave.

-Brave Browser is a privacy browser with over 30 million users, including myself, and probably you soon.
+Brave is a privacy web browser with over 50 million users, including myself, and probably you when you’re done reading this.

-I've personally been using Brave for over a year now, and it might not have changed my life, but it radically changed the way I browse the web.
+I've personally been using Brave for over a year now, and it completely changed the way I browse the web.
 Especially on my phone.

-So if you've never heard about Brave before, or you're looking for an alternative to Chrome, or you're hesitating to press the download button, here's why you should consider making the switch.
+So if you've never heard about Brave before, or you're looking for an alternative to Chrome and you're still hesitating to press the download button, here's why you should consider making the switch.

 - What is Brave browser?